 For this reason, cybersecurity should be a top priority, especially for small businesses.
-Websites experience an average of 58 attacks per day, so it’s safe to assume your site will be targeted eventually.
+Websites experience multiple attacks per day, so it’s safe to assume your site will be targeted eventually.
 And if you’re not prepared, the damage can be severe.
 In fact, 60% of small businesses will shutter operations post-attack due to the staggering cost of recovery.
 It sounds like hyperbole — until you consider that every minute of downtime can cost a business $427 in lost revenue.

 Small businesses also face unique challenges in cybersecurity.
 Most simply don’t have the resources to employ a dedicated cybersecurity team or invest in comprehensive security awareness training, leaving employees more vulnerable to phishing attacks and other scams.

 Although enlisting the help of a third-party cybersecurity partner and installing automated cybersecurity tools can help, there’s never a guarantee that your business will be completely safe from cyberattacks.
 That means you need to have a plan for responding to attacks that break through even the most secure defenses.

 In this post, we’ll offer a guide to developing a cybersecurity and risk mitigation plan for small businesses.
 The harsh reality is that it’s only a matter of time before you find yourself dealing with a serious cybersecurity breach — if you haven’t already.
 Make sure you’re prepared to act quickly and respond confidently when that time comes.